aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 * [kOps](https://kops.sigs.k8s.io/operations/karpenter/): These instructions describe how to create a kOps Kubernetes cluster in AWS that includes Karpenter.

-* [Creating an Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html): Use `eksctl` or `aws` CLI tools or the AWS Management console to deploy an EKS cluster.
+Instead of using the links above, you can add Karpenter to an existing cluster as described below.

 ## Add Karpenter to an existing cluster

-To add Karpenter to your EKS cluster, you need to create IAM roles, add tags to subnets and security groups, and update the aws-auth ConfigMap.
+To add Karpenter to an existing EKS cluster, you need to create IAM roles, add tags to subnets and security groups, and update the aws-auth ConfigMap.

 ### Get a cluster